Kriechmayr edges Odermatt to win super-G in Kitzbühel

 Kriechmayr posted the fastest time in the final downhill training on Thursday but failed to replicate the same speed in the races.
 He finished ninth on Friday and 17th on Sunday in the two downhills, which were both won by Beat Feuz of Switzerland.

+“I’m really proud about my race today and about my skiing,” Kriechmayr said.
+“After the downhill races, this is pretty cool.”

-Feuz was more than 2.3 seconds off the lead in Monday’s race when he missed a gate.
+Feuz was more than 2.3 seconds off the lead in Monday’s race when he missed a gate and didn’t finish.

 With the race rescheduled from Sunday, temperatures were significantly lower than in previous days, making for an icier surface full of bumps.
 Kriechmayr mastered the difficult conditions for his seventh career victory, but first of the season.